-For mining operations where a crane is already available on sand and aggregate mine site, the EDDY Pump Cable-Deployed Pump can be ideal.
+For mining operations where a crane is already available on a sand and gravel mine site, the EDDY Pump Cable-Deployed Pump can be ideal.

 The pump mounts off a cable, hanging off the crane and the water jetting ring is attached to the pump.
 It can also be pinned to an excavator.
 Cable Deployed Dredge info Here

-Sump Pumping (Sumps & Custom Applications)
+Sump Pumps (Sumps & Custom Applications)

 The EDDY Pump Sump Pump can be configured and powered in multiple ways to meet the needs of the sand and gravel pit.